-Reporting Abuse (Please read legal disclaimer at the bottom)
+(Please read legal disclaimer at the bottom)

 There are many options for reporting abuse depending who the perpetrator is or where the abuse took place.
 I suggest reporting any and all questionable behavior, boundary crossing, observed abuse, disclosed abuse, and suspicious behavior.
 You do not have to have evidence to report any abuse you suspect or experience yourself.
-Your only job is to report the abuse.
+Your only job is to report that you suspect abuse.
 The authorities will then do an investigation of their own and determine if a crime has been committed.

 It is extremely important that you report abuse of any and all kind because there is rarely ever only one victim.
 Research shows that predators continue to abuse children until the day they die, with an average of 73 victims in their lifetime.
 By reporting you can literally save lives.
 In addition to that, without physical evidence, it is hard to get a conviction so other victims need other victims to report so that there is more than one person accusing the same predator.
 This is also why I suggest reporting to as many people as possible to create a paper trail.